 Sleep tracking in Bedtime is rudimentary.
 It pretty much assumes that you are in bed, sleeping, unless you are actively using your iPhone.
-If you do pick your iPhone up in the night to use it, then the duration of the interruption will be docked from your sleep total.
-Likewise, if you hit snooze in the morning, then time will be added to your sleep total.
+If you do pick your iPhone up in the night to use it, the duration of the interruption will be docked from your sleep total.
+Likewise, if you hit snooze in the morning, time will be added to your sleep total.
 That’s right.
 You get credit for snoozing.

 If you use a sleep-tracking app, you can hook that up via the Health app.
-And while Bedtime does show you a simple bar chart showing how much you slept each night over the last week, you can see all your historical data in the Health app.
+And while Bedtime does show you a simple bar chart of how much you slept each night over the last week, you can see all your historical data in the Health app.

 Bedtime will also remind you to go to bed.
 You can choose how long before bedtime you receive this reminder, up to one hour prior.
 I don’t like this feature.
 I’m perfectly capable of going to bed without help.
 It’s the getting up part I have trouble with.

 However, the Bedtime reminder never bothers me, because I have Do Not Disturb scheduled to activate earlier in the evening.
 Unlike regular alarms — which punch through everything, including Do Not Disturb and even the mute setting — the Bedtime reminder obeys.